monadicus/snarkops/snops_book/user_guide/envs/TOPOLOGY.md

 ### internal

-Where you can optionally list internal nodes, i.e. `agents` controled by the plane that will run the provided mode.
+Where you can optionally list internal nodes, i.e. `agents` controlled by the plane that will run the provided mode.
 You will need the corresponding number of agents to create those nodes and their replicas.

 #### online